resv/MINDTIPPER/README.md

 2. At the moment I only have two controllers that have any real functionality which is **registering the user** (creates a new user in the database).
 The other is **search decisions** controller to display results for other decisions in the database. *This search controller requires a joined entity to complete the desired functionality which I could not resolve in time*.

-*Image shown below represents data queried from the database. **Text wrapped in parenthesis** are data place holders that would populate correctly with joined entities.*
+*Image shown below represents data queried from "DecisionInfo". **Text wrapped in parenthesis** are data place holders that would populate correctly if the "Title" entity was joined with "DecisionInfo".

 <img src="https://imgur.com/WyxdjwA.png" width="900" height="500">